mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/multiple-projects.md

 2. [`Authorization Service`](/runtime_suite/authorization-service/10_overview.md): Mia-Platform plugin
 3. The microservice connected to the endpoint

-The picture above illustrates the auth flow at runtime:
+The picture above illustrates the API calls at runtime:

 1. The client, be it a web application or backend software, need to implement the authentication flow required by the IDP to obtain a valid token.
 With this token, the client will be able to call the endpoints of your project.
 2. The client calls the endpoint of your project, including the valid token in the request.
 Usually this token is placed in the `Authorization` header but it can be placed in other headers or cookies.
-3. The API Gateway of the `Edge Gateway` project calls the `Authorization Service`.
-Since the endpoint permissions will be set in
+3. The API Gateway of the `Edge Gateway` project calls the `Authorization Service`
-4. To do so, the Authorization Service requests to the Authentication Service to resolve the token
+4. To do so, the `Authorization Service` requests to the `Authentication Manager` to resolve the token
 5. The Authentication Service resolves the token contacting the external IDP and returns the user payload to the Authorization Service that can now check if the user belongs to the authorized groups
 6. If the verification performed by the Authentication Service is successful, then the API Gateway forwards the API call the right microservice of the project.
 Note that the target microservice will receive the following additional headers that could be useful for their business logic: